El Zorro (wrestler)

-Jesús Cristóbal Martínez Rodriguez (born July 25, 1975) is a Mexican luchador (professional wrestler) who is best known as El Zorro.
+Jesús Cristóbal Martínez Rodriguez (born July 25, 1975) is a Mexican professional wrestler who is best known as El Zorro.
 His gimmick started out very similar to the fictional character Zorro complete with mask, but in recent years it has evolved and the mask has been eliminated.
 He is best known for his work in the Lucha Libre AAA Worldwide (AAA) promotion in Mexico, where he is a former AAA Mega Champion.
 He has in the past worked both in Europe, Japan and made a few brief appearances for the World Wrestling Federation show WWF Super Astros.
 He was the "Deputy leader" of the La Legión Extranjera faction headed by Konnan.
 In December 2012, Martínez was repackaged as La Parka Negra, the storyline nemesis of La Parka.
 He returned as El Zorro in October 2013, before departing the company in February 2017.

 Professional wrestling career

 Martínez made his debut at age 17 at the "Plaza de Toros Jorge Rivera" in Zapopan, Jalisco working as an Enmascarado (masked wrestler) called Neurosis.
 In 1995 he changed identities and began working using another masked gimmick known as Junior instead.
 While working as "Junior" he managed to win the Occidente Light Heavyweight Championship from but lost his mask to Cesar Dantés (Younger brother of Apolo Dantés).
-In 1996 he began to work for the short lived "Promo Azteca" where he adopted the El Zorro gimmick.
+In 1996 he began to work for the short lived "Promo Azteca" where he adopted the El Zorro gimmick from promoter Ricardo Reyes.
 In Promo Azteca he teamed up with another young wrestler, Tarzan Boy and won the WWO World Tag Team Championship.
 When Azteca folded Rodriquez began working for various companies all over Mexico, he even found himself making a couple of appearances on the World Wrestling Federation's Latin based Super Astros where he worked as Jesus Cristobal, essentially using the Zorro gimmick but without the mask.